Bahati308/JavaScriptBasics/README.md

 # JavaScriptBasics
-this is all about basic JS
+this is all about JavaScript basics